geeksville/OpenRTX_devcontainer/kh-NOTES.md

 ```
 mkdir openrtx-build && cd $_
 west init -m https://github.com/geeksville/OpenRTX
 west update
 source zephyr/zephyr-env.sh # You need to execute this for every new shell

+or if cloning from edgetriggered

+mkdir openrtx-build && cd $_
+west init -m https://github.com/edgetriggered/openrtx --mr ttwrplus
+west update
+source zephyr/zephyr-env.sh # You need to execute this for every new shell
 ```